 Risks of investing in diversified REITs

-While diversified REITs can help reduce an investor's risk profile, they aren't without risk.
-Because of their diversified operations, many diversified REITs have chosen to pay out the bulk of their cash flow via dividend and therefore have high dividend payout ratios.
+- Higher dividend payout ratios: Because of their diversified operations, many diversified REITs have chosen to pay out the bulk of their cash flow via dividends and therefore have high dividend payout ratios.
 While that typically means they are high dividend REITs, it increases the risk of a dividend reduction if a property segment runs into trouble.
-The strategy can also limit the REIT's ability to grow since it's not retaining as much cash to make acquisitions, forcing it to heavily rely on debt and issuing stock to expand.

 3 top diversified REITs to buy

-There were 12 publicly traded diversified REITs in early 2025, according to the National Association of Real Estate Investment Trusts (NAREIT).
+There were 12 publicly traded diversified REITs in late 2025, according to the National Association of Real Estate Investment Trusts (NAREIT).
 This number has been shrinking in recent years.
 Several formerly diversified REITs have chosen to focus on a specific property type after years of underperformance in some of their other property segments.

 Despite the shrinkage, investors still have several interesting diversified REITs to consider.
 The three biggest diversified REITs by market capitalization are: